plone/volto-reference-backend/README.md

     $ GRANT ALL PRIVILEGES ON DATABASE volto TO volto;
     $ CREATE EXTENSION IF NOT EXISTS "uuid-ossp";

-    Make sure the volto user has the priviledges to run the last command.
+Make sure the volto user has the privileges to run the last command.

 ### Install Dependencies